 If using a pre-baked crust, top the crust as instructed, and follow the instructions on the package to know how long to bake it.
 You may only need to broil it to warm everything up and melt the cheese.

 My recipe for Buffalo Wing Sauce uses Frank’s Red Hot Sauce, Butter, and Honey to make the perfect spicy-sweet sauce.
 I definitely suggest looking for Franks, since it’s the original, and the hot sauce used in Buffalo to make the famous wings.
 If you can’t find it, you can use your favorite brand of hot sauce instead.

 The difference between just hot sauce and buffalo sauce is that a good buffalo sauce will use butter to mellow out the heat a bit.
 You can adjust the spice by increasing or decreasing the amount of butter you use in the sauce.

 Get more delicious Buffalo Recipes!
-Crockpot Buffalo Chicken Dip or Instant Pot Buffalo Chicken Dip are always a hit.
-Or use this buffalo sauce to make Buffalo Chicken Wings in the Air Fryer or Buffalo Smashed Potatoes.
+Crockpot Buffalo Chicken Dip or Instant Pot Buffalo Chicken Dip is always a hit.
+Or use this buffalo sauce to make Buffalo Chicken Wings in the Air Fryer, Buffalo chicken Stuffed Peppers, or Buffalo Smashed Potatoes.